butterflyx/multichoice-quiz/README.md

 4. Please do keep the structure unmodified, so it will run with multichoice-quiz
 5. Add yourself to the contributors in the meta section with `your (nik)name; <email>`
 6. double check the syntax of the JSON file e.g. with a linter
-7. do a pull request and it will be added to this repo, if conforming to the points above
+7. make a pull request and it will be added to this repo, if conforming to the points above

 Thank you for your support and please tell also your friends about OSISG!